-The school system's expenses exceeded revenue by \$1.4 million.
+The school system's revenue exceeded expenses by \$5.7 million.
 For budgetary purposes, acquisitions of equipment and capital improvements are considered expenditures.
-However in accordance with Generally Accepted Accounting Principles (GAAP) and subject to the Board's Capitalization Policy, equipment and capital improvements are \$48.3 million, of which \$14.7 million is construction in progress and \$33.6 million is subject to depreciation.
+However in accordance with Generally Accepted Accounting Principles (GAAP) and subject to the Board's Capitalization Policy, equipment and capital improvements are \$49.1 million, of which \$15.9 million is construction in progress and \$33.2 million is subject to depreciation.
 The school system continues to have a change in enrollment patterns.
 Consequently, the school system has been constructing new buildings and renovating/expanding existing ones.
 This capital outlay has resulted in increases in capital assets.
-The associated debt to finance these acquisitions resides on the County Government and State of Maryland financial statements, as it is not a burden of Carroll County Public Schools.